Texthead1/Runes/Docs/SkylanderFormat.md

 ### Experience

-Sum of all experience values
+Sum of all experience values.
+In SSCR instead, the experience value for each year must be max to read the next year's experience.

 | Level | Experience |
 |-------|------------|